 Flow (via water level), water level, and temperature were monitored at the upper end of Reach 1 by instrumentation installed by Geosyntec.
-Water level was converted to estimated flowrate based on a flow rating curve developed in February 2015 (Appendix A).
+Water level was converted to estimated flowrate based on a flow rating curve developed in February 2015.

-Site 1 (Figure 2) is being monitored for flow (via water level) and temperature.
+Site 1 (Ebright Creek near Lake Sammamish) is being monitored for flow (via water level) and temperature.
 Water level at this site has been continuously reported since February 2015 and has been stable through the monitoring periods.
 Water level is being converted to estimated flowrate based on a flow rating curve.
-Site 2 is being monitored for flow, temperature, and turbidity of the combined discharge from the Chestnut Lane subdivision.
+Site 2 (discharge from Chestnut Lane pond) is being monitored for flow, temperature, and turbidity of the combined discharge from the Chestnut Lane subdivision.
 Flowrate (via a pre-calibrated Thel Mar weir) and temperature have been reported reliably through the period of record.
+Wetlands 61 (Site 3) and 17 (Site 4) are being monitored for water level fluctuation.
+Water level has been stable and within expected ranges for the entire period of monitoring.

-Site 5 is being monitored for water flow, temperature, and turbidity at the location where the onsite wetland discharges below the road in the Crossings.
+Site 5 (Crossings at Pine Lake - West) is being monitored for water flow, temperature, and turbidity at the location where the onsite wetland discharges below the road in the Crossings.
 The monitoring system at this site has performed as expected.
-Site 6 is being monitored for flow, turbidity, and temperature of the northerly discharges from the Crossings development to Wetland 17.
-This station was revised and came online on June 30th, 2015, and has reported reliably for flowrate (via a pre-calibrated Thel Mar weir), temperature, and turbidity since then.
-Like the turbidity sensors at Site 2 and 5, the turbidity sensor at this site reports anomalously high readings periodically which are not believed to be real.
-Wetland 61 and 17 are being monitored for water level fluctuation.
-Water level has been stable and within expected ranges for the period of monitoring.
+Site 6 (Crossings at Pine Lake - East) is being monitored for flow, turbidity, and temperature of the northerly discharges from the Crossings development to Wetland 17 (Site 4).
+This station was revised and came online on June 30, 2015, and has reported reliably for flowrate (via a pre-calibrated Thel Mar weir), temperature, and turbidity since then.
+Like the turbidity sensors at sites 2 and 5, the turbidity sensor at this site reports anomalously high readings periodically which are not believed to be real.

-Geosyntec noted that weather conditions in 2015 were anomalously hot and dry, as such, it is not possible to draw conclusions related to long term water quality trends or performance metrics based on the data obtained during the 2015 monitoring period.
+Geosyntec noted that weather conditions during the 2015 summer were anomalously hot and dry, as such, it is not possible to draw conclusions related to long term water quality trends or performance metrics based on the data obtained during that monitoring period.
 Anecdotal hydrologic conditions observed in Ebright Creek by 48 NORTH in August 2015, during extreme and uncharacteristic drought conditions, indicated a robust low flow (Figure 10) and saturated soils in adjacent riparian areas in the canyon reach.
 This was supported when reviewing the rating curves and raw data on the OptiRTC online dashboard (available at www.optirtc.com).
 The unique geologic and hydrogeologic conditions in the basin and especially in the canyon reach area appear to support a healthy low flow regime, even during extreme drought conditions experienced during the summer of 2015.